ni/arbitrary-session-management/src/examples/teststand_sequence/README.md

     - Open **TestStand**.
     - Load the provided sequence file `FileSessionSharing.seq`.
-    - Update the venv Path in TestStand by **Configure -> Adapters -> Python**.
-Then click `Configure...` and enter the venv path.
+    - Update the venv Path in TestStand
+    - Follow **Configure -> Adapters -> Python**.
+    - Then click `Configure...` and enter the venv path.
-    - Ensure the pin map file (`PinMap.pinmap`) uses an **absolute path**.
+    - Ensure the pin map file (`PinMap.pinmap`) uses an **absolute file path**.
-    - Execute the sequence to observe shared logging behavior between plug-ins.
+    - Execute the sequence to observe shared logging behavior between two measurement plug-ins.

 ## Note

-Ensure that the JSON Logger Service is running before running the sequence.
-The plug-ins rely on it for writing logs, and session sharing will throw an error if the service is unavailable.
+Make sure the JSON Logger Service is running before executing the sequence.
+The measurement plug-ins depend on this service for logging, and session sharing will fail if the service is not available.